-Since being launched in 2008, Shein has completely taken over the world of fast fashion.
-Especially in the first year of the pandemic when a lot of small businesses drowned, Shein was thriving and became the most-mentioned brand on social media platforms like TikTok.
-With the extremely low prices and bad quality clothes, Shein is actually one of the most harmful brands I’ve ever come across.
-The fashion industry is the second largest polluter in the world, and Shein is currently the biggest fast fashion retailer.
-They control 28% of the fast fashion market in the US alone.
-So you can imagine how big Shein’s contribution is to the pollution in the fashion industry.
-In this post, I’m listing 6 reasons we should all avoid shopping from this brand and I’m hoping it will inspire you to learn more about sustainable fashion and how to make more conscious shopping decisions.
+Since launching in 2008, SHEIN has completely taken over the fast-fashion industry.
+Especially during the pandemic when many small businesses drowned, SHEIN was thriving and grew into one of the world’s largest fashion retailers.
+They quickly became the most-mentioned brand on platforms like TikTok.
+With the ultra-cheap and bad quality clothing, SHEIN is actually one of the most harmful brands I’ve ever come across.
+The fashion industry is one of the main contributors to global environmental destruction and climate change and SHEIN plays a major part in this, as they control 28% of the fast-fashion market in the US alone.
+In this post, I’m listing 6 reasons why I personally avoid shopping at SHEIN and why I think you should consider the same.
+I know the extremely low prices and trendy styles are tempting, but I’m hoping this article will inspire you to learn more about sustainable fashion and how to make more conscious shopping decisions.

 That’s enough of a backstory for now.
-Now let’s see what the problems are with this brand.
+Let’s get into some of the biggest issues surrounding the brand.

 #1.
 They use harmful materials